Payroll Records: What to Include & How Long to Keep Them

 - Employee handbooks: They describe everything from pay dates and holidays to termination and severance pay.
 It’s a best practice to hold on to your employee handbook for at least three years.

 Tip: Personnel files often contain much of the documentation listed above.
-Therefore, a simple way to remain compliant is to box personnel files after an employee leaves the company and retain them for the appropriate period, which we discuss in the next section.
+Therefore, a simple way to remain compliant is to box personnel files after an employee leaves the company and retain them for the appropriate period, which we discuss later on below.

 How Long to Keep Payroll Records—Best Practices